Here’s our quick-reference garden glossary containing all the terms you need to know when growing tomatoes.

 Micronutrients: Mineral elements which are needed by plants in small quantities.

 Mulch: A soil covering used in gardening and agriculture to protect soil from the extremes of weather and climate by helping conserve soil moisture and moderating temperatures.
 Mulch helps soil retain water from rainfall and heat absorbed during daylight.
 It also protects soil against direct sunlight therefore keeping soil moist and cool during the hot summer months.
 Weed prevention is a major use for mulch.
 It both blocks sunlight to unwelcome weeds and smothers the seeds before they start.
 Mulch is also great for erosion prevention and protecting soil from the damaging aspects of heavy rains.
 Common materials used for mulch are: hay, straw, grass clippings, bark, sawdust, wood chips, newspaper, and cardboard.
 Rocks, gravel and plastic are also often used as mulch.
 If compost is used as mulch, it is necessary that it is fully composted and that all weed seeds have been killed; otherwise, it will actually contribute more weeds to the area.
+Click on Fall Mulching Tips to learn how to protect your plants and nourish your soil ahead of winter.

 Nitrogen (N): A macronutrient used by plants to promote rapid vegetative growth.